Skip to main content

 Audit the chain

 Heartbeat is the operational lens (what to do today).
 The audit is the structural lens — is the strategy well-formed?
 GET /api/orgs/{id}/strategy/audit (CLI: atoll strategy audit) returns findings[] with a severity and a concrete suggested_fix for each gap: orphaned initiatives/KPIs (no goal), goals with no KPI or no initiative, KPIs missing targets or stale, initiatives missing impact/execution, and blocked/overdue work.
+The audit is scoped to the caller.
+Owners and admins receive organization-wide execution evidence.
+Other non-guest members receive issues, milestones, target links, and target findings only through readable projects.
+Shared initiatives are redacted at each nested link, and a restricted member with no readable projects receives no issue or target execution evidence.
+Guests cannot run the audit.
 Strategy audit focuses on active planning records.
 Paused and cancelled goals are excluded from active goal findings, KPIs attached to inactive goals do not create KPI health findings, and paused, completed, or cancelled initiatives do not create initiative health findings.

 The audit only diagnoses — fix findings with the normal goal/KPI/initiative write endpoints, then re-run to confirm they cleared.